Jablonné nad Orlicí: Sights

-The historic centre is formed by the 5. května Square and adjacent streets.
+The historic centre is formed by the square Náměstí 5. května and adjacent streets.
 In the historic centre there are many preserved houses in folk architecture and in the Baroque style.
 The main landmark of the square is a storey farmhouse with arcade and wooden porch from 1750, nowadays the town hall.
 The Marian column in the middle of the square is from 1748.

 The Church of Saint Bartholomew was built in the Baroque style in 1732.
 It replaced an older church destroyed by fire.